ShoesForClues/eztask/README.md

 To detach all callbacks, call the detach() method on the signal.
 Ex: ```TestSignal:detach()```

-You can also use yield on signals by doing ```eztask.sleep(TestSignal)``` which will yield the current thread until the signal is invoked.
+You can also yield on signals by doing ```eztask.sleep(TestSignal)``` which will yield the current thread until the signal is invoked.
 It will also return any values passed to the signal.

 # Creating properties
 A property is similar to a signal except it invokes when the value has changed.